Nakijin Castle: History

+'Nakijin Castle is located on the Motobu Peninsula, on a rocky outcropping, facing out over the East China Sea.
 The castle is separated from the main mountain mass of Motobu on the east by a steep drop into a gorge with a stream at the bottom.
 A steep drop to the north and northeast from the castle drops down to the shoreline.
 A small harbor inlet here once served the castle, while Unten harbor, the main port of the Hokuzan kingdom, lay roughly 5 to 6 miles to the east.